-The beating heart of the Patong nightlife is the 600-metre-long Bangla Road which offers a wide range of choices along the main thoroughfare and the sub-streets that branch off.
+The beating heart of the Patong nightlife is the 600-meter-long Bangla Road which offers a wide range of choices along the main thoroughfare and the sub-streets that branch off.
 There is something for everyone here from first-class nightclubs with international DJs to live music venues, go-go dancing clubs, beer bars and snooker halls.

 Some people might say that no trip to Patong, or even Thailand for that matter, is complete without witnessing a 'ladyboy' show - we recommend Simon Cabaret, arguably the best of the big shows in Phuket.
 The show extravaganza has been delighting a thousand eager fans a night for over two decades with flamboyant actors, amazing costumes and outstanding sets.
 A single show runs the entire gauntlet of musical theatre from cultures around the world, it also includes a Tina Turner and Diana Ross number!

 The star attraction of Patong is, undoubtedly, its three-kilometer-long azure beach, which has been attracting travelers for decades.
 The lovely sandy shore is easily accessible and well-equipped with sun lounges and umbrellas, not to mention a great selection of activities including volleyball, paragliding, windsurfing, jet-skiing and more.